open-telemetry/semantic-conventions/docs/gen-ai/gen-ai-spans.md

 **[2]:** The name of the GenAI model a request is being made to.
 If the model is supplied by a vendor, then the value must be the exact name of the model requested.
 If the model is a fine-tuned custom model, the value should have a more specific name than the base model that's been fine-tuned.

+**[3]:** The `gen_ai.system` describes a family of GenAI models with specific model identified by `gen_ai.request.model` and `gen_ai.response.model` attributes.

-**[3]:** The actual GenAI product may differ from the one identified by the client.
+The actual GenAI product may differ from the one identified by the client.
 For example, when using OpenAI client libraries to communicate with Mistral, the `gen_ai.system` is set to `openai` based on the instrumentation's best knowledge.

 For custom model, a custom friendly name SHOULD be used.
 If none of these options apply, the `gen_ai.system` SHOULD be set to `_OTHER`.

 **[4]:** If available.
 The name of the GenAI model that provided the response.
 If the model is supplied by a vendor, then the value must be the exact name of the model actually used.
 If the model is a fine-tuned custom model, the value should have a more specific name than the base model that's been fine-tuned.